priya1puresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/redis/gcp_deployment.md

 ## Create a GCP instance using Terraform

-Using a text editor, save the code below to in a file called `main.tf`
+Using a text editor, save the code below in a file called `main.tf`.

-Scroll down to see the information you need to change in `main.tf`
+Scroll down to see the information you need to change in `main.tf`.
 ```
 provider "google" {
   project = "{project_id}"